Iced lion's mane matcha latte with oat milk and maple syrup. Earthy, grassy, creamy, and the mushroom disappears into it. Five minutes, one bowl.

 Which is better, lion’s mane in coffee or in matcha?

-How much lion’s mane should I take per day?
+How much lion’s mane should I use?

 Can I add lion’s mane to other drinks?